DougTrajano/ToChiquinho/docs/dataset/olid-en.md

+---
+title: OLID-EN
+summary: Offensive Language Identification Dataset
+---

 # OLID v1.0

+OLID was a reference dataset for OLID-BR.

 OLID contains 14,100 annotate tweets using a hierarchical annotation.
 Each instance contains up to 3 labels each corresponding to one of the following levels: